stremsdoerfer/Nikka/README.md

 //Send a request
 let myProvider = MyProvider()

+//This will send a POST request to the endpoint https://my-website.com/api/login with a json body `{"email":"foo@gmail.com","password":"bar"}``

 myProvider.request(.login("foo@gmail.com", "bar")).responseJSON { (response:Response<Any>) in
     //Parse here the object as an array or dictionary
 }
 ```

-This will send a POST request to the endpoint https://my-website.com/api/login with a json body `{"email":"foo@gmail.com","password":"bar"}``

 ## Provider